vedph/pythia/doc/components.md

 - `Definitions`: the text map nodes definitions (see below).
 - `Namespaces`: a set of optional key=namespace URI pairs.
 Each string has format `prefix=namespace`.
+- `DefaultNsPrefix`: gets or sets the default namespace prefix.
+When this is set, and the document has a default empty-prefix namespace (`xmlns="URI"`), all the XPath queries get their empty-prefix names prefixed with this prefix, which in turn is mapped to the default namespace.

 Each node definition has these properties: